lukeman/tootfiles/README.md

 ### As a code library

 If you're interested in using tootfiles in another python project, you can stick its folder somewhere on your python path and just import it.
-The below code snippet outlines the API.
+The below code snippet outlines how to encode and decode using the library.

     import tootfiles

+    # encode a file
+    t = TootEncoder('filename')
+    print t

+    # publish said tootfile to twitter
+    t.publish('username', 'password')

+    # decode a file
+    d = TootDecoder('12345678')  # arg is the tootfile headers
+                                 # twitter status id
+    print d

+    # write it out with its original filename
+    d.write()                    # if file exists, you must grant d.write(overwrite=True)      # overwrite privs, or it will error

+    d.write('somenewfilename.out')
+    d.write('somenewfilename.out', overwrite=True)

 ## License